freedomjs/tutorial/content/01introduction.md

 friends. uProxy helps users protect each other from third parties who may try to watch, block, or redirect users' Internet connections.
-- **Dorabella** (links forthcoming) - an encrypted chat application, allowing users to generate and exchange asymmetric keys over a social channel of their choice and use them to secure their further communication.
+- **Dorabella** (links forthcoming) - an encrypted chat application, allowing users to generate and exchange keys to secure their further communication.
 This is the application that we will build together in this tutorial - you'll learn about social and cryptography providers, as well as general freedom.js module design and structure.